vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/how-the-queries-in-master-data-v1-work.md

 The asterisks are indicators for a partial query.
 In other words, documents with the exact value `maria`, will not be searched for, but only those showing this group of characters somewhere.

-The result of this query would give documents with values such as the following in the attributes `Nome` and `Email`: Nome=Maria Joaquina | Email=maria@provider.com.
+The result of this query would give documents with values such as the following in the attributes `Nome` and `Email`: `Nome=Maria Joaquina | Email=maria@provider.com`.

 ## Query by indexes